 Peel the spiky skin off the slice in a circle and cut into small pieces, as shown in the pictures.
 The Jackfruit shown here is quite young and tender.
 If it is a more mature one, the seeds will have a hard, parchment like skin, which does not cook and is not edible.
 Take the seed out of the flesh and peel each seed.
 Put the peeled seeds back in with the flesh.
 Keep aside.

 Peel and slice onions thinly lengthways.

 Dry roast coriander powder on a griddle or tava.
+Take it out in a cold bowl, to stop it from cooking further and burning.
 Keep aside.

 In a heavy bottom pan, heat the mustard oil.
-When smoking hot, add onions and stirfry for a minute.
+When smoking hot, add onions and stir-fry for a few minutes.

 Add Jackfruit pieces, salt and mix thoroughly.
 Cover the pan and cook it on low heat, until it is nearly cooked.

-Stir nicely and cook it covered on low heat, until it is tender.
+Stir nicely and cook it covered on low heat, until jackfruit is tender.
 The flesh should be soft and oil should separate when it is ready, making the dish look shiny.

-Serve hot with Plain Parathas or as part of any Indian meal.
+Serve hot with Plain Paratha or as part of any Indian meal.